Three reasons blue light safety glasses are essential on the job

 2023-09-22

-Think of places you visit regularly: the doctor, the mall, the grocery store, and your workplace environment – all these places expose blue light to your eyes.
+Think of places you visit regularly: the doctor, the mall, the grocery store, your workplace, or even the outdoors in bright sunlight.
+All of these environments expose blue light to your eyes.

 Energy-efficient light bulbs, your computer, and your phone contain light-emitting diodes (LEDs) that all contain a mix of yellow and blue light - that's how you get that intense white and brightness.

-Here are three ways blue light-blocking safety eyewear is essential on the job.
+The good news?
+Here are three reasons why blue light-blocking safety glasses (especially ours) are essential on the job

 1. Blue light hazards could damage your eyes

 However, the increase in means and longevity of exposure can bring on negative effects.
-Over time, too much exposure to blue light during working hours via working in bright warehouses, manufacturing facilities, automotive plants, and more can cause damage to the eye.
+Over time, too much exposure to blue light during working hours both indoors and outdoors can cause damage to the eye.

-Plus, many new overhead lighting systems in today’s facilities use LED technology and emit more blue light than ever; even the back-lit screens on your digital devices use LEDs.
+Indoor work, such as working in bright warehouses, manufacturing facilities, and automotive plants, often have new overhead lighting systems with LED technology that emit more blue light than ever.
+Even the back-lit screens on your digital devices use bright LEDs.

-Blue light’s short wavelengths penetrate the back of the eye, harming the retina cells.
+Here’s how the damage happens: Blue light’s short wavelengths penetrate the back of the eye, harming the retina cells.
 Long-term, this can lead to macular degeneration, when a person loses their central vision (peripheral vision is unaffected) and can no longer see fine details.
+It can also cause eye strain, fatigue, and headaches.

 The worst part?
 This kind of damage can develop slowly over time... and the effects are irreversible.